 What are you afraid of?

 Fear surfaces at an early age.
-Initially, at around 6 months old, we become afraid of being separated from our mothers or primary caregiver.
-Later on we become afraid of strangers or maybe the dark.
-Fear is not an unusual phenomenon; in fact I think that everyone at some stage experiences being afraid.
+Initially, at around six months old, we become afraid of being separated from our mothers or primary caregiver.
+Later on, we become afraid of strangers or maybe the dark.
+Fear is not an unusual phenomenon; in fact, I think that everyone at some stage experiences being afraid.
 Sadly, that doesn’t make fear any easier to deal with.

 About a year ago, I arrived home from a midmorning trip to the supermarket with my two youngest children.
-I’d been out just under an hour and was popping back to drop off the shopping before heading out to collect my eldest daughter from school.
-It was a “run of the mill” kind of day but as I turned the key and walked through the front door I heard a noise coming from inside the house.
-At first I couldn’t quite grasp what I had heard but then I realised: Someone was in my home.
+I’d been out just under an hour and was popping back to drop off my shopping before heading out to collect my eldest daughter from school.
+It was a ‘run of the mill’ kind of day but as I turned the key and walked through the front door, I heard a noise coming from inside the house.
+At first, I couldn’t quite grasp what I had heard but then I realised: Someone was in my home.

-Not being sure what to do and suddenly filled with dread I yelled.
-I obviously scared whoever it was because as I ran back to my car I heard a commotion inside and by the time I’d called my husband and the police had turned up the house was empty.
+Not being sure what to do and suddenly filled with dread, I yelled.
+I obviously scared whoever it was because as I ran back to my car I heard a commotion inside and by the time I’d called my husband and the police had turned up, the house was empty.
 We were fortunate.
-It was a minor incident, and miraculously nothing was actually taken, but the intruder who broke into my home left something behind.
+It was a minor incident, and miraculously nothing was taken, but the intruder who broke into my home left something behind.
 They left fear.

 The Fear Factor

 Thankfully this is just one side of the coin.
 Fear is really only as powerful as we allow it to be and can be the motivation for good things.
-Fear can be the catalyst we need to affect change, because it indicates that something isn’t right or isn’t as it should be.
-Fear also reminds us that we possess something of value that can be damaged or lost, whether that be material possessions, loved ones or our own lives.
+Fear can be the catalyst we need to affect change because it indicates that something isn’t right.
+Fear also reminds us that we possess something of value that can be damaged or lost, whether it be material possessions, loved ones or our own lives.